-When we talk about the automated enterprise, we are talking specifically about data-centricity and continuous innovation on a real-time intelligent core.
+When we talk about the automated enterprise applications, we are talking specifically about data-centricity and continuous innovation on a real-time intelligent core.
 In the automated enterprise, there is one standard across the enterprise—storage, network, processes, databases, and more – that enables this dynamic environment.

 What is an intelligent core?

-The definition of the core has changed.
-Over the last 20 years, enterprise applications were developed for environments with disparate systems for transaction processing, planning and reporting.
+The core has changed.
+Over the last 20 years, automated enterprise applications were developed for environments with disparate systems for transaction processing, planning and reporting.
 This was partly due to limitations in hardware and database technology.
-Now, due to advances in technology, the core integrates operations and development and creates a more agile, intelligent core.
+Now, due to advances in technology, the core integrates operations and development to create a more agile, intelligent core.

 What is the benefit of the intelligent core to a business?